WELCOME TO THE RICHMOND LOCAL HISTORY SOCIETY

-Our Society explores the history of Richmond, Kew, Petersham and Ham and the people who have lived here.
 We hold evening talks, usually on the second Monday of the month, organise walks and visits, and publish an award-winning journal (Richmond History) and books on topics of local interest.

 Join us for free admission to our talks, an informative newsletter three times a year and discounts on most of our publications.

-Find out more about our forthcoming talks.
+Find out more about our forthcoming talks

-A big turnout for our Modernist house talk in February
+NOW ON YOUTUBE A big turnout for our Modernist house talk in February

 There were at least 100 people in the audience at Duke Street Church and more than 30 log-ins on Zoom for Hilary Thomson’s talk on 12 February.